Worry and anxiety tend to be interchangeable in daily conversations. “I’m so anxious about my upcoming test” means the same as, “I am so worried”.

 When we worry, it tends to be in a certain area of life.
 Perhaps we are worried about our recent job performance.
 If we go out with our friends, we can find some respite from our worry, at least for a few hours.

 Anxiety, however, leaks into all areas.
 There will not be a part of life that is clear of it.
 Even your attempt to escape on a spa day will see you anxious about the traffic getting there, the cleanliness of the place, and if you’ll be able to stop feeling anxious and relax.
 Yes, we can even have anxiety about anxiety itself.

-4. Worry is verbal and mental, anxiety is physical.
+4. Worry is verbal and mental, anxiety is also physical.

 Worry is thought-based.
 Sure, it can keep us up all night so we are exhausted, but it’s rarely something we physically feel.

-Anxiety not only affects your sleep, it tends to cause a myriad of other physical symptoms which can include a racing heart, sweating, dry mouth, teeth grinding or jaw clenching, tight shoulder muscles, an upset stomach, dizziness, and light headedness.
-In fact a high percentage of people who go to the doctor or hospital for heart issues are actually diagnosed with anxiety.
+Anxiety not only affects your sleep, it tends to cause a myriad of other physical symptoms.
+These can include a racing heart, sweating, dry mouth, teeth grinding or jaw clenching, tight shoulder muscles, an upset stomach, dizziness, and light headedness.
+In fact a high percentage of people who go to the doctor or hospital for heart issues are actually diagnosed with just anxiety.

 5. Worry leaves us stressed, anxiety leaves us afraid.

 Worry can leave us nervous.
 But anxiety leaves us truly afraid.
 Even if we mentally convince ourselves we aren’t afraid, our body shows signs of fear – we are jumpy, our heart is pounding, we have nightmares when we sleep.

 6. We talk about worries but hide anxiety.

 Worry is socially acceptable.
 Talking about things like health worries or worries about our children is normal.